threefoldfoundation/www_threefold_io/content/next/index.md

 {% end %}

-{% row(style="center mtop narrow") %}
+{% row(style="reverse center between margin") %}

-### ThreeFold Cloud Will Build Commercial Offerings
+### TF Cloud Builds Commercial Offerings

-ThreeFold Cloud will build and commercialize services, reserving and purchasing the capacity it requires  on TFGrid 3.x and TFGrid 4.x using TFT.
+ThreeFold Cloud will build and commercialize services, reserving and purchasing the capacity it requires  on TF Grid 3.x and TF Grid 4.x using TFT.

 <br>